Posted on

 However, your insurance policy will only cover the vehicle’s fair market value.
 Even if this is within your policy limits, it may be less than the remaining lease payments.

 To make matters worse, many drivers choose to carry their state’s minimum liability insurance requirements.
-That minimal amount may not cover the costs of paying the rest of the lease.
+That minimal amount may not cover the costs of paying the rest of the lease.1 For this reason, many leasing companies require drivers to carry gap insurance.

 What is gap insurance?

 Gap insurance is an add-on insurance policy for vehicles that have been leased or that still have a loan on them.
 Some auto loan lenders require gap insurance when you buy a new car.
-When leased or loaned vehicles are totaled, you will still be responsible for paying the remainder of the lease or loan.
-Gap coverage helps to pay for that remainder.

 For example: Patrice has a leased vehicle.
-There are still $20,000 owed before the end of the lease.
+There is still $20,000 owed before the end of the lease.
 She is involved in a truck accident that totals the car.
 She only has her state’s minimum of $5,000 in liability coverage for property damage.
 This leaves her responsible for paying $15,000 to her leasing company to settle the lease.
 If she had gap insurance, that coverage would help her pay it.

 What should I do after a crash involving my leased vehicle?